danjellesma/markdown2confluence/README.md

 #### Copy to clipboard

-If on OSX, you can pip the output to PBCopy to automatically copy the Confluence markup to your clipboard
+If on OSX, you can pipe the output to PBCopy to automatically copy the Confluence markup to your clipboard
 ``` bash
 docker run -it --rm -v $(PWD):/markdown danjellz/markdown2confluence my-markdown-file.md | pbcopy
 ```